longwei/SICP/ch1/note.md

     copy the body of the procedure
     substituting args supplied for the formal paramenters of the proc eval the resulting new body

+Iteration and recursion
+program crash.

+Hanoni tower
+"have to believe "